EPSRC Centre for Doctoral Training in Agri-Food Robotics: AgriFoRwArdS - Calvin John

 The research methodology used in this project will be entirely quantitative.
 The project first involves the creation of a simulation of the system.
 This will be implemented in the webots environment (previous comments about gazebo not being suitable for GPS simulation will not apply with webots, this is because noise can be added to GPS nodes allowing for the simulation of poor GPS which will in turn allow us simulate a GPS RTK solution).
 A new SLAM algorithm will be created that combines, 6G, graph SLAM and visual inertial SLAM technologies with GNSS RTK localisation technology.
 A physical robot will be built that will use the algorithms that were implemented in the simulation and the performance of these algorithms can be tested and evaluated in the real world.

-Calvin’s PhD project is being carried out under the primary supervision of Dr Edwin Ren.
+Calvin’s PhD project is being carried out in collaboration with CHC Tech Ltd and under the primary supervision of Dr Edwin Ren.